 - Reinvest early revenue into better tools and human editing

-- Don’t rely on a single monetization channel
+- Do not rely on a single monetization channel

-After testing multiple approaches and losing one site to a Google update, here’s the framework I now follow:
+After testing multiple approaches and losing one site to a Google update, here is the framework I follow:

 1. Prioritize Quality Over Quantity